Shubham955/codeQuest256Game/README.md

 2. **Resources**: You are armed with your trusty Laptop and a backpack filled with Gadgets.
 3. **Understand the Digital Realm**:
    *   *Turn*: At Turns, your exploration path takes a turn.
-   *   *Cross Road*: At Cross Roads, you find interesting paths to decide upon, and if your Luck works out, then you can earn hints at cross roads.
+   *   *Cross Road*: At Cross Roads, you find interesting paths to decide upon, and if your Luck works out, then you can earn hints at Cross Roads.
-   *   *Dead End*: At Dead Ends, either you lose your Life or some of your Resources.
+   *   *Dead End*: At Dead Ends, either you enjoy Torturous Deaths or lose some of your Resources.
 4. **Strategize Your Moves**: Don't provide Direction input opposite to as entered in Previous Direction input, otherwise, you might land up exploring same area again and again...
+## Victory or Defeat
+Your ultimate goal is to find out AI.
+But, practice caution.
+You might end up exhausting your lives.
+On the good side, you can also end up finding AI helping world solve complex problems, do advance scientific research, and to make the world a better place to live.